frugal-ai-challenge/frugal-ai-challenge.github.io/about.md

 menu_icon: globe2
 ---

 The goal of the Frugal AI Challenge is to encourage both academic and industry actors to keep efficiency in mind when deploying AI models.
-By tracking both energy consumption and performance for different AI tasks, we can incentivize frugality in AI deployment as well as addressing real-world challenges.
+By tracking both energy consumption and performance for different AI tasks, we can incentivize frugality in AI deployment while also addressing real-world challenges.

 ## The organizing team